Art Studio (ARST)

 This introductory-level course covers both traditional B&W and digital photographic image-making.
 Students will learn exposure and metering through the use of 35mm single-lens reflex cameras.
 B&W film processing, the creation of silver gelatin prints, hybrid/experimental darkroom techniques, scanning film, digital capture, digital workflow, color theory, and digital output methods will all be presented as tools for artistic inquiry.
 Exposure to a selection of historical and contemporary photographers will inform class discussions and the creative process.
 Through hands-on experimentation, students will explore the construction and manipulation of photographic media in order to strengthen their own artistic voice and practice.

 This course is designed as an introduction to a wide range of techniques in printmaking.
 It is developed to give the student an overview of the possibilities with the processes of relief and intaglio printing.
-Through a series of demonstrations, projects, critiques, and slide lectures the student will explore the rich diversity of the medium and become exposed to the strong tradition of printmaking.
-Areas covered include: linoleum cuts, woodcuts, collagraph, mono type, dry point, engraving, and etching.
+Through a series of demonstrations, projects, critiques, and powerpoint presentations the student will explore the rich diversity of the medium and become exposed to the strong tradition of printmaking.
+Areas covered include: linoleum cuts, woodcuts, collagraph, mono type, and dry point on copper plates.

 An introductory study of three-dimensional form and spatial relationships making use of a variety of media and processes.
 Slide lectures supplement studio work and present examples of contemporary sculpture within a historical context.